watem-sedem/watem-sedem/docs/input.rst

 Sewer map filename
 ******************

 The filename of the sewer map.
-This raster is only mandatory if the :ref:`Model Choice<choices>`:
+This raster is only mandatory if the :ref:`Model Choice<choicespage>`:
 :ref:`Include sewers <inlcudesewers>` is set to 1.

 All pixels in the sewer map should contain values between 0 and 1.
 These values represent